 Peer mentoring services are planned programs which follow specific guidelines with meetings and activities set to a prescribed schedule.
 Participants are matched according to gender, language, ethnicity and the personal issues they need to address.
 A peer mentor can serve as a helping hand, a sounding board and a referral service – providing support, encouragement and information.
-Skills & Training Network mentors are fully acquainted with our service policies; they can give advice on coursework, research, timelines, protocol, examination pitfalls etc.
+Skills & Training Network mentors are fully acquainted with our service policies; they can give support in developping ICT, English, Basic Skills, Employability skills and others, etc.

 The STN peer mentoring service can help with:

 - Using the local community facilities i.e library